Nn0w/chatApiBasicTest/README.md

 npx prisma migrate dev --name init
 ```

-Now all tables should apper in the DB 6.
+Now all tables should appear in the DB 6.
 Start dev server to check the set up

 ```sh
 npm run dev